rithika-python/Global-Salary-Analytics-A-Data-Driven-Approach-to-Workforce-Compensation/README.md

 <H1>QUESTIONS ASKED ABOUT THE DATASET FOR DASHBOARD</H1>
 Q1.
 How does the level of experience affect salary in USD?<br></br>
 Q2.
-How do average salaries compare among the top 25 highest-paying job titles?
+How do average salaries compare among the top 25 highest-paying job titles?<br></br>
 Q3.
-What is average salaries (in USD) across the top 6 job titles for the last 3 years?
+What is average salaries (in USD) across the top 6 job titles for the last 3 years?<br></br>
 Q4.
-Which job locations have the best-paying salaries?
+Which job locations have the best-paying salaries?<br></br>
 Q5.
-How have salary (in USD) trends changed over time for job titles?
+How have salary (in USD) trends changed over time for job titles?<br></br>
 Q6.
-How do salaries vary by experience level across different job titles?
+How do salaries vary by experience level across different job titles?<br></br>
 Q7.
-What are the most frequently occurring job titles in the dataset?
+What are the most frequently occurring job titles in the dataset?<br></br>
 Q8.
-What is the distribution of employees across different experience levels?
+What is the distribution of employees across different experience levels?<br></br>
 Q9.
-What is the distribution of salaries across different currencies?
+What is the distribution of salaries across different currencies?<br></br>
 Q10.
-How do average salaries vary across different job titles and company sizes?
+How do average salaries vary across different job titles and company sizes?<br></br>
 Q11.
-What is the average salary?
+What is the average salary?<br></br>
 Q12.
-Total Number of Salary Currencies
+Total Number of Salary Currencies<br></br>

-<h1>DASHBOARD ANALYSIS AND CHART PROMPTS</h1>

-<h3>Graph 1: Salary Distribution by Experience Level:</h3>

-*Question: How do average salaries vary across different experience levels, and which level sees the steepest growth in pay?*

-*Interpretation: Salaries tend to rise with experience, highlighting the financial advantage of gaining seniority.*
+<h1>INTERPRETATIONS OF CHARTS</h1>

+<h3>Q1.
+How does the level of experience affect salary in USD?</h3>

+Interpretation:
+- Executives (EX) earn the highest average salary at $202,286.
+- Seniors (SE) follow with $173,847, while Mid-levels (MI) earn $143,833.
+- Entry-levels (EN) earn the least, at $104,454.
 <br></br>

 <h3>Graph 2: Employee Residence (Geo Choropleth Map):</h3>